ufront/ufront/README.md

     sudo haxelib run ufront --setup

 A "hello world" example is included in `submodules/hello/` to give you an example of how to get started.
+This example includes builds for Neko, PHP and NodeJS in `server.hxml`, and for Client JS in `client.hxml`.

 Repos
 -----